 What services are provided at the Health Center?

 The Health Center provides treatment for illness and injury.
-Allergy shots will be administered free of charge when serum is provided to the health center.
+Allergy shots will be administered when serum is provided, administration fee billed to your insurance.
 All conditions can be seen at the Health Center and the majority can be diagnosed and treated.
 Injuries, such as minor lacerations, sprains, burns, insect bites, etc., will be evaluated; treatment will be provided when within the scope of the Health Center.
 Any condition or injury that requires further treatment will be referred to the appropriate facility, and your son or daughter will be assisted with directions, referrals, and appointments.
 If an X-ray is required, the Health Center will provide the order and direct them to the diagnostic facility and advise of appropriate follow up care.
 Immunizations, wellness or health screening services can be provided for an additional charge.
 Any student with a chronic illnesses or a condition that requires routine follow up and prescriptions must establish with a local primary care provider to continue their health care services and prescription refills.
 Please establish with a provider before urgent treatment is needed, as it can take up to 6 weeks for a new patient appointment with some specialists.